UTAid/TAidBackend/sphinx/_build/html/_sources/set_up.rst.txt

 - Now going to ``http://127.0.0.1:8000/api/v0/`` will show more information on the screen of the links where different API requests can be made

+- Now going to ``http://127.0.0.1:8000/api/v0/docs/`` will show the operations available to the rest api

 Useful Links
 -------------